shleen/psd-lambda-functions/README.md

-# Documentation - MPS + BG
+# Documentation
-This page details the work done by Sheline to extract, clean, and process the MPS and BG data sources.
+This page details the work done by IMDA PSD Interns (Sheline, Benedict, Aarthi, Anir, Vania, Fuwen) to extract, clean, and process all the data sources for the final dashboard.

 ## Windows Users
 If you are using a Windows Machine, you need to use the Windows Subsystem for Linux (WSL).